• Skip to primary navigation

 Test that the fish is done by breaking a corner away with a fork - cooked fish will flake easily.

 Remove the fish from the pan and add an ounce of butter.
-Once the butter has melted, add the chopped garlic and very gently until softened.
-Don’t let the garlic brown, or it will become bitter.
+Once the butter has melted, add the chopped garlic and fry gently until softened.
+Don't let the garlic brown, or it will become bitter.
 Add the chopped parsley, stir and then spoon immediately over the fish.

 Serve this fish with crispy french fries, garden peas and a leafy tomato salad.